ITotalJustice/atmosphere-updater/README.md

 # Special Thanks!

-[toph](https://github.com/sudot0ph) for the design of the app icon, as well as the icons used within the app!
+[toph](https://github.com/sudot0ph) for the design of the app icon, as well as the most icons used within the app!

-[Black Rabbit](https://github.com/BlackRabbit22) for the design of the hekate icon!
+[Black Rabbit](https://github.com/BlackRabbit22) for the design of the plus icon!

 ----